libgdx/libgdx.github.io/_posts/2020/2020-09-07-devlog_2_release_schedule.md

 categories: news
 ---

 Today we want to share our new release schedule for libGDX with you.
-As announced in our last Status Report, we are very much committed to increasing the frequency of releases, and thus a shortened release cycle is an essential part of our plans.
+As announced in our last Status Report, we are very much committed to increasing the frequency of releases and thus a shortened release cycle is an essential part of our plans.

 In the future, we want to release libGDX versions **monthly**.
 This (considerably) shorter release cycle allows us to separate breaking and non-breaking changes more clearly, provides more stability and reliability for you, the developers, as well as enables you to start integrating our improvements and new features much quicker into your applications.
 Going forward, we want to use [semantic versioning](https://semver.org/spec/v2.0.0.html) for our releases, where the priority is to avoid breaking changes between major releases.
 We also aim to keep backwards compatibility as much as possible, unless doing so would be a detriment to the project.
 To ensure that this shorter release cycle doesn’t compromise the quality of our releases, there will be a code freeze period, where no (controversial) changes to critical code will be merged.
 This allows us and you enough time to sufficiently test the snapshots.